RecursiveG/UniSkinServer/doc/UniSkinAPI_en.md

 All the fields are optional, and a compatible client should automatically skip any missing information

+## Model Name Convention

+- `alex`: The slim-arm or female player model
+- `steve`: The triditional player model
+- `cape`: Reserved for cape texture use
+- `elytron`: Reserved for elytron texture use

 ## Response for Errors:
 For any response other than 2** & 3**,